nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If this is the first time you are using this user guide, it is highly recommended for you to read the section on [Rapportbook 101](#rapportbook-101-everything-you-need-to-know).
 Otherwise,

 * If you are just setting up, please take a look at our [quick start guide](#quick-start).
-* If you are unsure of how to use Rapportbook, the [command summary](#command-summary) table is a good starting point.
+* If you are unsure of how to use Rapportbook, the [command summary](#command-summary) table is a good starting point, additionally, there is a [command aliases](#command-aliases) table for abbreviated commands.
 * If you are a developer and want to help out, please take a look at the [developer guide](DeveloperGuide.html).

 Table of Contents